If you’re a videographer, filmmaker, streamer, or content creator, chances are you’ve encountered animated backgrounds.

 You might also enjoy our guide on How to create MOGRT files in Premiere Pro

 Last on our list is Videezy.
 Similar to Pixabay, their search functions are somewhat limited.
-That said, it’s possible to search based on license type which is extremely helpful.
+That said, it’s possible to search based on license type, which is extremely helpful.

 You might enjoy our best free tutorials for learning Premiere Pro fast

-The animations selected and their implementation is ultimately up to the creator.
+The animations selected and their implementation are ultimately up to the creator.
 While there are best practices, there is also no ‘correct’ way to do anything.
 All that matters is that what was done was intentional and can be justified.

 When using animated backgrounds, try to do so in a way that bolsters the story and tone of the project.

 Do you already use animations and stock footage in your videos?
 Are there any websites we left off the list?
-Let us know in the comments below and good luck with your next video.
+Let us know in the comments below, and good luck with your next video.